Marjone56/Search-Engine/README.md

 # Search-Engine
-Wikipedia Search Engine that uses self-implemented hash tables to showcase the quick build time of the dat astructure.
+Wikipedia Search Engine that uses self-implemented hash tables to showcase the quick build time of the data structure using Java.

 Download the files and place them in the same Java IDE.
 The test files use JUNIT and test each function of the search engine and hash table.
 The dataset includes several wikipedia files as example, feel free to use the dataset provided or create your own using other wikipedia files.